EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

 The secure content delegation mechanism defined in [SCD] is used to create a separate resource that contains encrypted and integrity protected content.
+To enable caching, the primary and secondary servers can be the same server.

-A client that signals a willingness to support this feature can be provided an response with an out-of-band encoding [I-D.reschke-http-oob-encoding] that identifies this resource.
-The client can then make a request for that content to a proxy cache rather than directly to the origin server.
+A client that signals a willingness to support delegation is provided with a response that uses out-of-band encoding [I-D.reschke-http-oob-encoding].
+The out-of-band encoding identifies a secondary resource and includes a signal that indicates that the client is permitted to use a proxy.
+The client is then able to request the secondary resource from a proxy cache rather than directly to the origin server.

-In this document, the origin server is able to act in the role of the CDN in [SCD].
-However, all of the considerations that apply to having a third party host content apply to the proxy cache.
+In this document, the origin server is able to act in the role of the secondary server in [SCD].
+However, all of the considerations that apply to having a secondary server host content apply instead to the proxy cache.
 Thus, integrity and confidentiality protections against the proxy cache are the primary consideration.

 ## Signaling Presence of a Proxy

-Without a clear signal from the client that a caching proxy is present, an origin is unable to send a response with out-of-band encoding.
+Without a clear signal from the client that a caching proxy is present, an origin server is unable to send a response with out-of-band encoding.
 A value of `out-of-band` in the Accept-Encoding header field might only indicate willingness to use the secure content delegation mechanism.

 The BC header field indicates that a client is connected to a proxy cache that